KamilSJaron/smudgeplot/README.md

 ## Frequently Asked Questions

 Are collected on [our wiki](https://github.com/KamilSJaron/smudgeplot/wiki/FAQ).
-Smudgeplot does not demand much on computational resources, but make sure you check [memory requirements](https://github.com/KamilSJaron/smudgeplot/wiki/smudgeplot-hetkmers#memory-requirements) before you extract kmer pairs (`hetkmers` task).
+Smudgeplot does not demand much computational resources, but make sure you check [memory requirements](https://github.com/KamilSJaron/smudgeplot/wiki/smudgeplot-hetkmers#memory-requirements) before you extract kmer pairs (`hetkmers` task).
 If you don't find an answer for your question in FAQ, open an [issue](https://github.com/KamilSJaron/smudgeplot/issues/new/choose) or drop us an email.

 Check [projects](https://github.com/KamilSJaron/smudgeplot/projects) to see how the development goes.